Formgram/Formgram/README.md

 You can see the list of all the currently available forms at http://formgram5.azurewebsites.net/m/Forms.aspx?formListEnum=1&username=guest

 Once you find the form you'd like to use, get the multipage_form_id of that form from the URL that shows up on your browser.
-For example, multipage_form_id of the Computer Services Appointment form at http://formgram5.azurewebsites.net/m/OpenForm.aspx?multipage_form_id=18&username=guest is 18.
+For example, multipage_form_id of this example Appointment form at http://formgram5.azurewebsites.net/m/OpenForm.aspx?multipage_form_id=18&username=guest is 18.